FilipMasar/Neural-net/README.md

 `mymodel.txt` is example of pretrained model - it got 96,4% accuracy on testset containing 5000 data.
 Its input dimensionality is 784

+If during training you get loss `nan` it means that training did not converged.
+Try decreasing learning_rate!

 ### Network architecture
 INPUT -> multiple fully connected layers with RELU -> Fully connected layer with SOFTMAX -> CROSS ENTROPY LOSS